rabbitmq/rabbitmq-website/site/oauth2-examples.md

    a few minutes, to account for clock skew.
 However, RabbitMQ does not add any leeway.

-### Useful uaac commands
+### <a id="deeper-dive-useful-uaac-commands" class="anchor" href="#deeper-dive-useful-uaac-commands">Useful uaac Commands</a>

  `uaac` allows us to generate or obtain many tokens for different users and/or clients.
 However, only one of them is treated as the **current** token.
  This **current** token is only relevant when we interact with `uaac`, say to create/delete users, and/or obtain further tokens.

  To know all the tokens we have generated so far we run: